Internal Revenue Service (IRS), Treasury.

 Section 7871(a)(4) of the Internal Revenue Code of 1986 provides that an Indian tribal government is to be treated as a State “subject to subsection (c), for purposes of section 103 (relating to State and local bonds)”.
 Section 7871(c)(1) provides that “section 103(a) shall apply to any obligation (not described in paragraph (2)) issued by an Indian tribal government (or subdivision thereof) only if such obligation is part of an issue substantially all of the proceeds of which are to be used in the exercise of any essential governmental function”.
 Section 7871(e) provides that “[f]or purposes of this section, the term ‘essential governmental function' shall not include any function which is not customarily performed by State and local governments with general taxing powers”.

-Section 7871(e) was added to the statute by The Omnibus Budget Reconciliation Act of 1987, 100, 101 Stat.
+Section 7871(e) was added to the statute by The Omnibus Budget Reconciliation Act of 1987, Public Law 100-203, 101 Stat.
 1330, § 10632(a) (1987).
 In the legislative history to this provision, the House Ways and Means Committee criticized 1984 Temporary Treasury Regulations interpreting the term essential governmental function in section 7871(c) for including certain activities eligible for Federal funding in that definition.
-The House Ways and Means Committee stated that the reason for this amendment was that the Committee was concerned about reports that Indian tribal governments were issuing tax-exempt bonds for interests in “commercial and industrial enterprises”.
+The House Ways and Means Committee stated that the reason for this amendment was that the Committee was concerned about reports that Indian tribal governments were issuing tax-exempt bonds for interests in Start Printed Page 45475“commercial and industrial enterprises”.
 The Committee further included the following statement about section 7871(e):

 The bill clarifies that, with respect to bonds issued by Indian tribal governments, the term ‘essential governmental function' does not include any governmental function that is not customarily performed (and financed with governmental tax-exempt bonds) by State and local governments with general taxing powers.
 For example, issuance of bonds to finance commercial or industrial facilities (e.g., private rental housing, cement factories, or mirror factories) which bonds technically may not be private activity bonds is not included within the scope of the essential governmental function exception.